 Dr. Jonathan Coleman has lead clinical VTP trials at MSKCC.

 Motivation for the study

 Current imaging methods such as MRI, CT, ultrasound or intravital microscopy are either limited by invasiveness or by low special resolution for monitoring vascular responses to VTP therapy.
-In contrast, raster-scanning optoacoustic mesoscopy (RSOM) imaging has potential to provide non-invasively high-resolution images and was evaluated here for monitoring vascular responses to VTP in mice with subcutaneous CT26 xenografts.
+In contrast, raster-scanning optoacoustic mesoscopy (RSOM) imaging has potential to provide non-invasively high-resolution images and was evaluated here for monitoring vascular responses to VTP in vivo with subcutaneous CT26 xenografts.

 Mechanism of action